bamadesigner/hi-roy-jquery-plugin/README.md

 You can customize Roy by tweaking a few options:

 **The default options:**
-*startPosition: Will pull a random position to place Roy at the start ('top', 'right', 'bottom', 'left').
+* startPosition: Will pull a random position to place Roy at the start ('top', 'right', 'bottom', 'left').
-*image: Is the relative path to the cutout of Roy's head.
+* image: Is the relative path to the cutout of Roy's head.
 You can place a different path if you'd like to use a different image.
-*link: Defines the link used when you click on Roy's head.
+* link: Defines the link used when you click on Roy's head.
 By default, it's a Twitter web intent to tweet "Hi Roy".
+* link_target: Defines the target for the link.
+The default is '_blank', to open in a new window.
-*onMove: If true, will move Roy's head when the user's mouse moves.
+* onMove: If true, will move Roy's head when the user's mouse moves.
 Set true to disable this so you can move Roy on your own terms.

 ### How To Customize Roy